tommyjgunn-msc/naissance/issues/issue-one/when-the-drumbeat-falls-silent.md

 ---
-title: what the river remembers
+title: When The Drumbeat Falls Silent
-author: mei-ling chang
+author: Onchuru Victor
-genre: creative nonfiction
+genre: Poetry
 ---

 My grandmother never taught me to swim.
 This is not unusual—women of her generation, in her village, didn't learn.
 The river was for washing clothes, for rice paddies, for the men who fished.
 Water was a tool, not a pleasure.
 A necessity, not a freedom.